 The Chinese workers carried out an exceptional feat.
 After blasting and cutting through granite in the Sierra Nevada, they expediently laid track across the Great Basin.
 Chang and other historians attribute their success in part to the diversity of their training.
 Before migrating to the United States, many Chinese workers were architects, blacksmiths, woodworkers, cooks, doctors and farmers.
 Their varied skill sets allowed crews to function as miniature communities, capable of tackling complex problems encountered along the railroad grade—not only problems of engineering, such as building railroad trestles, but also maintaining large field camps in the remote desert.
 It also enabled crews to acquire much-needed supplies, such as cookware, medicine and even food, often imported from China at a cheaper price than could be obtained by the railroad company or in nearby towns, which gouged prices for immigrant workers.

 This communal cooperation was critical, because Chinese crews were routinely marginalized, subjected to poor treatment, racist oversight and negligible support from their employers.
 According to the Central Pacific’s own disclosures, white workers earned $35 a month on top of full room, board and equipment.
 Chinese workers, by contrast, earned a salary of $30 and nothing else.
 “Not only were they paid less than their white counterparts,” Chang says.
 “They also had to pay for their food, supplies and medicine, all of which the railroad company provided to white workers.”
 What little money the Chinese workers saved, they sent back to their families.
 Despite these challenges, Chinese crews completed 690 miles of track to meet the Union Pacific builders at Promontory, Utah, in May 1869.
 “Without employing Chinese workers, the meeting at Promontory Summit would have never happened—period,” Merritt says.
-Yet not a single Chinese employee was welcomed at the Promontory ceremony.
+Although there were Chinese workers present to lay the final rails, not a single Chinese employee was formally honored at the Promontory ceremony.

 After the railroad was completed, thousands of Chinese workers stayed on as employees of the railroad.
 They were forced to live on the edges of railroad towns and larger cities.
 White mobs repeatedly attacked Chinese neighborhoods.
 In Rock Springs, Wyoming, 28 Chinese coal miners (all former railroad workers) were killed in an attack that drove hundreds more from town.
 In Los Angeles, 18 Chinese residents were lynched in a single day, including at least one child.
 Reno, Nevada’s Chinatown was burned to the ground twice in 30 years.
 “Almost every Chinese community in the western United States in the 19th century suffered destruction,” says Chang.
 “Fire and forced expulsion was their lot.”
 In formal censuses, the U.S. government often recorded Chinese immigrants living in railroad towns simply as “Chinaman” or “Chinawoman” in place of their names.
 They were barred from obtaining citizenship, and the Chinese Exclusion Act of 1882 prohibited further immigration, which prevented many railroad workers from reconnecting with their families.